tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_sample_requests.md

 As far as integrating other API Explorer tooling, this is a task that should be relatively easy for developers.
 All the Explorer does it map values from a field to an API call and return the response to the same interface.
 In other words, the API plumbing is all there &mdash; you just need a little JavaScript and front-end skills to make it happen.

-## If different requests return different responses, show multiple responses
+## When to show multiple responses

 One of the problems with showing a sample request and sample response is that different requests return different responses.
 Depending on the parameters you include, the response will be tailored to those parameters.